jtagcat/hcli/FORMAT.md

 [^TestParseShortBoolOpt]: Tested by `TestParseShortBoolOpt()`
 [^TestDefinitionNormalize]: Tested by `TestDefinitionNormalize()`
 [^TestParseCount]: Tested by `TestParseCount()`
+[^RFC]: Requesting for comments

+### Requesting for comments
+`foo` is of type string and boolean.

+example 1: `--foo --foo=hello`
+example 2: `--foo=hello --foo`

+What logic should be used?
+ - a: Non-boolean wins ("hello", error)
+ - b: Non-boolean wins ("hello", "hello")
+ - c: Bools and strings may not be present at the same time (error, error)
+ - d: First set type wins (true, "hello")
+ - e: Last set type wins ("hello", true)

 ### Additions compared to GNU:
 Based on https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html, the following has been added: